Concealed Damage Freight Claim: How to Handle It Properly

 Concealed damage freight claims are no fun!
 In fact, they are commonly known as the most frustrating type of freight insurance claim.
 It's challenging to prove who's responsible for the damages.
 And in the end, no one wants to pay for the claim.

 Unfortunately, though, damage happens.
 Even with advanced technology and increasing regulatory practices, losses are inevitable at some point.
-There is just simply no one single to eliminate freight damage occurrences or even to monitor for them around the clock.
+There is just simply no single way to eliminate freight damage occurrences or even to monitor for them around the clock.

 However, that doesn't mean that there is nothing you can do to mitigate them a bit!